-All waste management activities must comply with this WMP, applicable procedures, the Waste Acceptance Criteria for the Department of Energy Treatment, Storage, and Disposal Units at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, BJC/PAD-11, most recent version (subsequently referred to as BJC/PAD-11), and waste acceptance criteria (WAC) for other specific treatment, storage, and disposal facilities (TSDF) that are designated to receive the waste.
+Waste generated will be stored in CERCLA staging areas (e.g., C-745-C, C-752-C, C-760, C-761, or other CERCLA staging area) or within the RCRA area of contamination during the characterization period prior to disposal, when practical.
+CERCLA staging areas will be operated in compliance with applicable or relevant and appropriate waste storage requirements.
+Wastewater will be transferred to storage pending characterization and treatment.
+All waste management activities must comply with this WMP, applicable procedures, the Waste Acceptance Criteria for the Department of Energy Treatment, Storage, and Disposal Units at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, PAD-WD-0011, most recent version (subsequently referred to as PAD-WD-0011), and waste acceptance criteria (WAC) for other specific treatment, storage, and disposal facilities (TSDF) that are designated to receive the waste.
+The decision has not been made as to the final TSDF that will be used.
+Potential off-site TSDFs that may be used include, but are not limited to, EnergySolutions, Nevada National Security Site, Perma-Fix, and Waste Control Specialists.

 During the course of this project, additional PGDP and DOE waste management requirements may be identified.
 Necessary revisions to the WMP will ensure the inclusion of these additional requirements into the daily activities of waste management personnel.
+DOE will inform the FFA parties of any substantive changes to the WMP.